 Topical vitamin B12 has been studied and has some compelling evidence that it is helpful.
 However, there is no commercial product as of this writing, and so it must be compounded in order to be used which can be expensive.

-Alternative therapies encompasses an enormous amount of possibilities that can be overwhelming for patient and provider, alike.
-Finding a provider that has experience with eczema, is reliable, and is willing to admit when something is not working is critical to success, whether alternative or conventional medicine is being used.
+Alternative therapies encompasses an enormous amount of possibilities that can be overwhelming for patient and provider alike.
+And there are even more eczema treatments than the ones mentioned in this article, such as colloidal oatmeal bath, tea tree oil in bathwater, bleach baths and wet wraps.
+Often, these natural and alternative treatments can be complementary to over-the-counter medication or to prescription medications, though it’s important to note any side effects.
+Finding a dermatologist that has experience with eczema, is reliable, and is willing to admit when something is not working is critical to success, whether alternative or conventional medicine is being used.